iffcharan/Chattrix/README.md

 Chattrix is a full-stack communication platform built to demonstrate scalable frontend–backend architecture and real-time interaction concepts.

-This project focuses on clean system design, modular structure, and real-world development practices.

 ---

 ## Live Demo